 Your plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered by your plan.
+It explains which Part D prescription drugs are covered by your plan.
 The drugs on this list are selected by us with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
 Medicare has approved this plan's Drug List.

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The Drug List also explains if there are any rules that restrict coverage for your drugs.

 We'll provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can call Member Services.
-Phone numbers are printed on the back cover of this booklet.
+To get the most complete and current information about which drugs are covered, you can call Member Services or you can visit the plan's website www.anthem.com/ca. Phone numbers are printed on the back cover of this booklet.